 Elvis has left the building

-Oddly, although the phrase was routinely used to encourage the audience to leave, the first time that it was announced it was to encourage them to stay in their seats.
-That first use was in December 1956 by Horace Logan, who was the announcer at the Louisiana Hayride show, in which Elvis was a regular performer.
-Presley had very quickly become very popular with teenagers but had previously taken a regular lowly spot at the Hayride, which was his first big break.
-He was on the bill quite early in proceedings but after his performance was over and the encore complete, the crowd of teenagers, who weren't Hillbilly enthusiasts, began to leave.
+Soon afterwards, in December 1956, it was used again by Horace Logan, who was the announcer at the Louisiana Hayride show, in which Elvis was a regular performer.
+Presley had very quickly become very popular with teenagers but had previously taken a regular lowly spot at the Hayride.
+He was on the bill quite early in proceedings but after his performance was over the crowd of teenagers wanted to see more.
 Logan announced:

 "Please, young people ...
 Elvis has left the building.
 He has gotten in his car and driven away ...
 Please take your seats"